betu55/Betu-light-theme/README.md

 # README

-this is a light theme developed for people who love simplicity.
+This is a light theme developed for people who love simplicity.

 Example